 The ability to create and deliver an effective presentation is important for certain fields of academic study, for example, business studies and languages.
 However, this skill is also very important in the workplace.
-This brief section gives you some useful advice on developing your presentation skills.
+This article gives you some useful advice on developing your presentation skills.

 - How to approach the overall task of creating a presentation